Kerrville Folk Festival

-The Kerrville Folk Festival is a music festival held for 18 consecutive days in the late spring/early summer at Quiet Valley Ranch near Kerrville, Texas.
-The Kerrville Folk Festival was founded in 1972 by the husband-wife team of Rod Kennedy and Nancylee Davis.
-The event has run annually since then.
+The Kerrville Folk Festival is a music festival with camping, held for nearly three weeks each year, in late spring/early summer, at Quiet Valley Ranch near Kerrville, Texas.
+The festival draws around 30,000 people.
+It aims to present established artists and promote new talent.

+History

+The Kerrville Folk Festival was founded in 1972 by husband-wife team Rod Kennedy and Nancylee Davis and has been run annually since then.

+Canadian folk singer Stan Rogers performed at the Kerrville Folk Festival in 1983, notable for it being his last performance before his death.
+He then boarded Air Canada Flight 797 out of Dallas/Fort Worth, which caught fire over Kentucky, leading to the deaths of half the passengers on board, including Rogers.

 In 2002, Kennedy retired and the non-profit Texas Folk Music Foundation took over Festival management.
 The new board hired Dalis Allen as producer.
 In November 2008, the Kerrville Folk Festival and Kerrville Wine & Music Festival were acquired by the Texas Folk Music Foundation, a 501(c)3 Texas Non-profit Corporation.

-The event draws around 30,000 people per year.
-Tickets (single day or season passes) are required for admission.
-Many patrons camp out on the festival grounds during part or all of the festival.

-The festival places a strong emphasis on songwriting, though the performances encompass a variety of styles.
-The idea behind the festivals is to "promote emerging artists while giving our audience exposure to both new and recognized, seasoned talent", according to the festival's official website.
+In 2020, the music festival's events were moved online due to the COVID-19 pandemic.
+The event returned to an in-person festival in its usual location, Quiet Valley Ranch, the following year.

-In past years, the event has also featured well known artists, including Peter, Paul and Mary, Lyle Lovett (1980), Emmylou Harris(2015), Willie Nelson(1973), Mary Chapin Carpenter, Robert Earl Keen(1983), Lucinda Williams(1974), David Crosby(2015), and Nanci Griffith(1978).
+In past years the event has featured well-known artists such as Peter, Paul and Mary, Lyle Lovett (1980), Emmylou Harris (2015), Willie Nelson (1973), Mary Chapin Carpenter, Robert Earl Keen (1983), Lucinda Williams (1974), Bill Davis, David Crosby (2015), and Nanci Griffith (1978).

-2020 saw the festival go virtual.